Cyber security in the Financial Industry: Protecting Sensitive Financial Data

 Cyber Threats and Risks in the Financial Industry

 Each industry has its own unique set of challenges that must be overcome.
-The best way to strengthen your cyber security is to be aware of the most pressing dangers facing your company and the industry as a whole.
+The best way to strengthen your cyber security is to know the most pressing dangers facing your company and the industry.
 Do you have any idea of the problems that the financial services sector is facing right now?

 There is a lot for financial institutions to fret over, from shifts in the market to attacks on their credibility.
 But, as compared to cyber security worries, these are minor concerns at best.
-When a data breach at a bank or other financial institution reaches the headlines these days, few people are shocked.
+Few people are shocked when a data breach at a bank or other financial institution reaches the headlines these days.
 That’s because it seems to be happening so frequently that the initial astonishment has worn off.

-IntSights found that last year, 25.7% of all malware assaults were directed at financial institutions including banks.
-Compared to the other 27 sectors studied, this was by far the highest.
-It’s not surprising that this industry required rules to assist prevent cyberattacks, given the frequency with which they occur.
+IntSights found that last year, 25.7% of all malware assaults were directed at financial institutions, including banks.
+This was by far the highest compared to the other 27 sectors studied.
+Unsurprisingly, this industry required rules to prevent cyberattacks, given the frequency with which they occur.

-While cyber security is undoubtedly a top priority, what other types of dangers should you be looking out for?
-In this piece, we’ll go over some of the most common cyber threats that banks and other financial institutions face today, as well as some preventative measures you may take.
+While cyber security is undoubtedly a top priority, what other dangers should you look out for?
+In this piece, we’ll go over some of the most common cyber threats that banks and other financial institutions face today and some preventative measures you may take.

-Your company, by its nature as a financial institution, has a great deal of private information, including that of your customers and employees.
+As a financial institution, your company has a great deal of private information, including that of your customers and employees.
 Because of this, opportunistic cybercriminals may target you.
-These hackers have a wide arsenal of cyberattacks at their disposal, and they can use them to break into your system.
-The financial services industry is frequently targeted by various forms of cybercrime.
+These hackers have a wide arsenal of cyberattacks and can use them to break into your system.
+Various forms of cybercrime frequently target the financial services industry.

 “Bots” refer to computer programs that are programmed to carry out specific actions in the virtual world.
 The usage of bots is commonplace in the finance industry.
 Companies often use them to enhance customer service.
 Remember that not all bots have the same intent.
 Malicious bots serve various purposes, such as email spam and brute-force password attacks.

-Malware known as ransomware can encrypt your data and even your OS if it manages to infiltrate your system (OS).
-You will be unable to access any of your important files or use your device at all.
-The term “ransomware” refers to the fact that the attacker usually demands payment before releasing the encrypted data.
+Malware, known as ransomware, can encrypt your data and even your OS if it manages to infiltrate your system (OS).
+You will be unable to access any of your important files or use your device.
+The term “ransomware” refers to the attacker demanding payment before releasing the encrypted data.
 This is now commonly reported as a method of attack against banks and other financial institutions.

 Similar in frequency to ransomware attacks is phishing.
 These assaults utilize social engineering to deceive your staff into taking action, allowing malware deployment on a network.